pushkin-consortium/pushkin/docs/exp-templates/exp-templates-overview.md

   }
 ```

 A line of code worth noting is `on_data_update: (data) => pushkin.saveStimulusResponse(data)`.
-This uses a helper function from pushkin-client to save data each time the jsPsych [on_data_update callback](https://www.jspsych.org/7.3/overview/events/#on_data_update) is triggered (i.e. at the end of each trial).
+This uses a helper function from `pushkin-client` to save data each time the jsPsych [on_data_update callback](https://www.jspsych.org/7.3/overview/events/#on_data_update) is triggered (i.e. at the end of each trial).
 Saving data after each trial is generally good practice, as opposed to sending all the data at the end of the experiment.
 You could write this behavior into the timeline itself, but this helper function saves some typing.

 Finally, when the timeline finishes, `endExperiment()` will be called.
 In the current experiment templates, this simply adds a "Thank you for participating" message.
-[Current templates](../exp-templates/exp-templates-overview.md) besides the basic template include some simple feedback which is specified _inside_ the jsPsych timeline; however, one might have reasons for integrating more complex feedback into `endExperiment()`.
+[Current templates](#currently-available-experiment-templates) besides the basic template include some simple feedback which is specified _inside_ the jsPsych timeline; however, one might have reasons for integrating more complex feedback into `endExperiment()`.

 #### Assets

 The `assets` folder primarily contains static assets that will be imported by React.
 It also contains a folder called `timeline`, which holds assets which are needed inside the jsPsych timeline (e.g. audiovisual stimuli).
-The contents of the timeline assets folder get copied to the site's `pushkin/front-end/public/experiments/[experiment_name]` folder during `pushkin prep`.
+The contents of the timeline assets folder get copied to the site's `pushkin/front-end/public/experiments/[experiment_name]` folder during `pushkin prep` (see [above](#adding-static-assets)).
 The reason this is necessary is that jsPsych timelines are not compiled by React, so the contents of the `assets` directory will not be accessible when jsPsych runs.
 However, create-react-app provides a nifty workaround: `process.env.PUBLIC_URL` will point to the folder `pushkin/front-end/public` during runtime.

 ### Customizing the client

+!!! note
-{ This section is a work in progress! }
+    This section is a work in progress!

-If you need to extend the client with custom API calls, etc., you should extend the defaultClient class.
-For instance, rather than loading the pushkin client directly:
+If you need to extend the client with custom API calls, etc., you should extend the `defaultClient` class.

-You would first extend it, adding any additional methods you need.

-## Contributing experiment templates

-There is currently no way of automatically packaging up an existing custom experiment into a new experiment template.
-How complicated the process will be of turning your experiment into a template depends on how much customization you've done (presumably based on the basic template).
-If all you've done is edit `experiment.js` and add a few jsPsych plugins, it should be easy to make those same changes to the basic template itself; on the other hand, more complex customizations may present unexpected challenges for creation of a template.
-We encourage potential template contributors to reach out to the Pushkin team if they encounter any such issues.

-In general, we encourage you to follow to the [contributor guidelines](../developers/contributions.md).
-Additionally, if you'd like to contribute a template, please consider how you can make it maximally general by parameterizing as many of your customizations as you can.
-Try to imagine what variations on your experiment would be relevant for other researchers and make it easy to implement those variations via changing configuration settings.